If you've blocked our ad, please consider unblocking it.

-- STORY HERO - Select the player's character; Daisy and Waluigi aren't available.
+- STORY HERO - Changes the character the player is using in Story Mode; Daisy and Waluigi aren't available.

 Press A to confirm the changes.
 The player can also press the R trigger to show some debug information.
 This information shows the positions of the direction pad (INT), the analog stick (CROT), and the C-buttons (CZOOM).
 Note that this debug info only recognizes the C-Up and the C-Down buttons.